google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/shakespeare/load_data.md

 https://arxiv.org/abs/1812.01097.

-The data set consists of 715 users (characters of Shakespeare plays), where each example corresponds to a contiguous set lines spoken by the character in a given play.
+The data set consists of 715 users (characters of Shakespeare plays), where each example corresponds to a contiguous set of lines spoken by the character in a given play.

 Data set sizes: